benjamen/Guide-to-Install-Frappe-ERPNext-in-Windows-Using-Docker/README.md

 # Guide-to-Install-Frappe-ERPNext-in-Windows-11-Using-Docker

-A complete Guide to Install Frappe Bench in Windows 11 Using Docker and install Frappe/ERPNext Application
+A complete Guide to Install Frappe Bench in Windows 11 Using Docker and install Frappe/ERPNext Application These have been forked and updated based on my Windows 10 set up and now works without any errors.

 ### Pre-requisites